 Treviso was built on the average Venetian plain in an area rich of water resources and forests, as well as it is wet from rivers: Botteniga, Sile, Storgata, Limbraga and Dosson that adorn it and from which the Italian writer Giovanni Comisso has several times described it in its written.
 Some of the distinguished people of Treviso: Totila, skilled leader; Pope Benedict XI°; sculptor Arturo Martini and the painter Cesare Benedetti.

-The city has many beauties such as: the Church of San Francesco, not far from the city walls – built between 1230 and 1270 by Pope Innocent III° and thanks to the donations of the aristocratics’ municipal district of Treviso; Loggia Cavalieri, realized in the second half of 1200 and unique in its kind in Europe, Piazza Signori, of the fourteenth-century era is the most important square in Treviso and today it is the seat of the Prefecture:
+The city has many beauties such as the Church of San Francesco, not far from the city walls – built between 1230 and 1270 by Pope Innocent III° and thanks to the donations of the aristocratic’ municipal district of Treviso; Loggia Cavalieri, realized in the second half of 1200 and unique in its kind in Europe, Piazza Signori, of the fourteenth-century era is the most important square in Treviso and today it is the seat of the Prefecture:

 The Church of St. Nicholas, built in the early ‘300, the Duomo of the VI° century, dedicated to St. Peter, is the main place of worship in the city; Piazza Rinaldi, including three buildings whom “Palazzo Rinaldi,” erected by the will of the Rinaldi’s family arrived in Treviso in 1150 most likely from Germany.
 Currently, Palazzo Rinaldi is one of the municipal offices.